OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 LDR  R1, =aHelloFromC
 ```

 This instruction loads the pc-relative offset of the string "Hello from C++" into R1.
 Note that this string is located directly after the end of the function block at offset 0xe84.
-The addressing relative to the program counter allows the code to run independent of its position in memory.
+The addressing relative to the program counter allows the code to run independently of its position in memory.

 ```
 LDR.W  R2, [R2, #0x29C]